Haplogroup T-M184: Distribution

+Detailed representation of the presence of Haplogroup T in Europe and surrounding areas.

 Overview

 As a primary branch of haplogroup LT (a.k.a.
 K1), the basal, undivergent haplogroup T* currently has the alternate phylogenetic name of K1b and is a sibling of haplogroup L* (a.k.a.
 K1a).
 (Before 2008, haplogroup T and its subclades were known as haplogroup K2.
 The name K2 has since been reassigned to a primary subclade of haplogroup K.) It has two primary branches: T1 (T-L206) and T2 (T-PH110).
 Most males who now belong to haplogroup T1* carry the subclade T-M70 (T1a), a primary branch of T-M206.